clarisma/geodesk-site/queries.md

 Selects features that **intersect** *A*:

 - The geometries of *A* and the candidate feature have at least one point in common

+### <code>minArea(<i>m</i>)</code>

+Selects features whose area is at least *m* square meters.

+- Because of projection-dependent distortion, this test may not be accurate for large features, especially those far from the Equator that extend north-south.

+### <code>maxArea(<i>m</i>)</code>

+Selects features whose area is no more than *m* square meters.

+- Because of projection-dependent distortion, this test may not be accurate for large features, especially those far from the Equator that extend north-south.

 ### <code>maxMetersFrom(<i>m</i>, <i>A</i>)</code>